5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 RECREATION

-The Antebellum Country Estate near historic Lewisburg offers matchless nearby recreational opportunities.
+The Five Acre Country Estate near historic Lewisburg offers matchless nearby recreational opportunities.

 Nature viewing is first in a line of recreational activities.
 Attentive wildlife management has been practiced, and equal consideration has been extended to increasing the numbers and diversity of species, including neo-tropical songbirds, butterflies, turtles, frogs, rabbits, chipmunks, dragonflies, owls, and hawks.